 Private Ministerial Associations may sometimes be referred to as Private Membership Associations, however they are different in a few key areas and functions.
 A Private Ministerial Association (Ministry = Governing Body) leads to a more robust PMA than a Private Membership Association as they can have multiple Membership Associations under one umbrella.

-For example, when a Private Membership Association is formed you would not need to create a new membership association for any new ventures you may start; such as health, education, etc. With a Private Ministerial Association you can create multiple “Projects” under this formation and prevent the need to create multiple founding documents to legitimize the PMA.
+For example, when a Private Membership Association or a private members association is formed you would not need to create a new membership association for any new ventures you may start; such as health, education, etc. With a Private Ministerial Association you can create multiple “Projects” under this formation and prevent the need to create multiple founding documents to legitimize the PMA.